openshift-homeroom/workshop-spawner/README.md

 A workshop image would extend these to add their own content.

-For all the configurations described below, to override the default image used, pass the `TERMINAL_IMAGE` template parameter with value referencing the custom image for a specific workshop.
+For all the configurations described below, to override the default image used, pass the `WORKSHOP_IMAGE` template parameter with value referencing the custom image for a specific workshop.

 Spawner configurations
 ----------------------